Criminal Law

 Bail can be issued by the Watch house Sergeant, known as 'Watch house bail'.

-Alternatively, you can appear before the Court to make a bail application before a Magistrate in all instances, unless you are charged with Murder.
-The Magistrate may deny bail applications for a any number of reasons and Order that you spend time in custody while you are waiting for the natter to be finalised.
+Alternatively, you can appear before the Court to make a bail application before a Magistrate, unless you are charged with Murder.
+The Magistrate may deny bail applications for any number of reasons, and Order that you spend time in custody while you are waiting for the natter to be finalised.

 What is a QP9?

 QP9 stands for Queensland Police Form 9.
-This is a form that the police fill in when they charge you and it details the exact charge, and an outline of the facts against you.
+This is a form that the police prepare that details the exact charge, and an outline of the facts against you.

-This document is usually picked up at the first mention of your matter before the Court, although you or your criminal lawyer can request a copy from the Police Prosecution department before hand.
+This document is usually picked up at the first mention of your matter before the Court, although you or your criminal lawyer can request a copy from the Police Prosecution department beforehand.
+It is usually accompanied by other relevant material, like your criminal or traffic history.

 What is a domestic violence offence?

-A domestic violence offence can be any offence that is charged with the aggravating feature of "domestic violence offence" at the conclusion of the charge.
-This can include charges of assault offences, stalking, sexual offences, using a mobile phone to harass or menace, among others.
+A domestic violence offence can be any offence that is charged with the aggravating feature of "domestic violence offence".
+This can include charges of common assault, wilful damage, stalking, or other offences, and using a mobile phone to harass or menace, among others.

 Otherwise, a domestic violence offence can be the offence of breaching a domestic violence order.
-This can be done by breaching a term of a protection order for instance, not being of good behaviour or committing domestic violence.
-It also can be breaching a 'no contact' condition if the Domestic Violence Order prohibits same.
+This can be done by breaching a term of a protection order, for instance, not being of good behaviour or committing domestic violence.
+It also can be breaching a 'no contact' condition if the Domestic Violence Order prohibits this.

 Is domestic violence a crime?

 Domestic violence is a crime if it is committed in breach of a current Domestic Violence Order.
-Otherwise, domestic violence can be offending such as sexual offences, assault offences, stalking and other similar types.
+Otherwise, domestic violence can be offending such as common assault offences or stalking and other similar types.

 Why do I need a criminal lawyer?